davidfestal/herd.thrillon/thrillon/README.md

 # herd.thrillon

-## Ceylon - Mithril integration to leverage the `ceylon.html` module on the client-side
+## A Ceylon - Mithril integration to leverage the `ceylon.html` module on the client-side

 The `herd.thrillon` module contains a Mithril renderer for the standard HTML module of the Ceylon SDK: [`ceylon.html`](https://modules.ceylon-lang.org/repo/1/ceylon/html/1.3.3/module-doc/api/index.html).